Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows that Ashgrove suburb has incomes among the top percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that income in Ashgrove is among the top percentile nationally.
 The median income is $71,291 and the average income stands at $109,085.
 This contrasts with Greater Brisbane's figures of a median income of $58,236 and an average income of $72,799.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $78,356 (median) and $119,895 (average) as of September 2025.
-From the 2021 Census, household, family and personal incomes in Ashgrove rank highly nationally, between the 88th and 95th percentiles.
+Based on Wage Price Index growth of 9.91% from July 2023 to September 2025, current estimates would be approximately $78,356 (median) and $119,895 (average).
+From the Australian Bureau of Statistics Census conducted in August 2021, household, family and personal incomes all rank highly in Ashgrove, between the 88th and 95th percentiles nationally.
 Income analysis reveals that 36.0% of locals (5,256 people) fall into the $4000+ category, contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 33.3%.
 The substantial proportion of high earners (48.4% above $3,000/week) indicates strong economic capacity throughout the locality.
-After housing costs, residents retain 87.3% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+After housing costs, residents retain 87.3% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 9th decile nationally.

 Frequently Asked Questions - Income